Dexter Lawrence: 2022

+2023

 On May 4, 2023, Lawrence signed a four-year, $90 million extension with the Giants.

 In Week 8 of the 2023 New York Giants season, Lawrence recorded a sack, a tackle-for-loss, 5 quarterback hits, and 15 quarterback pressures against the New York Jets, which tied the record for the most pressures in a single game by an interior defender.
 He finished the 2023 season with 4.5 sacks, 53 total tackles (32 solo), and two passes defended.
 He earned Pro Bowl honors and second team All-Pro honors for the 2023 season.
 He was ranked 24th by his fellow players on the NFL Top 100 Players of 2024.

+2024

 In Week 5 of the 2024 season against the Seattle Seahawks, Lawrence recorded a single-game career high three sacks on Geno Smith.
 In Week 12, Lawrence suffered a season ending injury.
 The 2024 season marked a career year for Lawrence, recording nine sacks in only 12 games.
 He was named to his third Pro Bowl.
 He was named to the 2024 NFLPA All-Pro team.
 He was ranked 17th by his fellow players on the NFL Top 100 Players of 2025.

+2025

+In the 2025 season, Lawrence had a half-sack, 31 total tackles, one interception, and four passes defended.

+Cincinnati Bengals

+2026

+On April 6, 2026, Lawrence requested a trade from the Giants due to a lack of progress in negotiations on a new contract.
+On April 19, the Giants traded Lawrence to the Cincinnati Bengals in exchange for the tenth overall draft pick (which the Giants later used to select Francis Mauigoa) in the 2026 NFL draft.
+Lawrence signed a one-year, $28 million contract extension with the Bengals; keeping him under contract through the 2028 season.